VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 If the system matched wrong column, just double click the row of the field and in the popup dialog select the right one from the available column names.

-If entity property should be set to some custom predefined value during importing, double click the row of the desired field and in popup dialog select "Custom" in the available columns list В and set the custom value in the below text box.
-If the field can have predefined set of custom values only those will beВ available and will be available as options of the combobox.
+If entity property should be set to some custom predefined value during importing, double click the row of the desired field and in popup dialog select "Custom" in the available columns list  and set the custom value in the below text box.
+If the field can have predefined set of custom values only those will be available and will be available as options of the combobox.
 For example, if the property is of bool type, only "True", "False" will be available.

 If the field is locale dependant then columns for each locale value can be set.